spences10/scottspence.com/posts/take-back-the-web.md

 ---
 date: 2024-11-20
-title: Taking Back the Web, A Practical Guide to Digital Independence
+title: Take Back the Web!
+A Practical Guide to Digital Independence
 tags: ['notes', 'privacy', 'security']
 is_private: true
 ---